 - Applicants must be professors (MSO included)

-- Applicants may be experimental researchers or clinicians
+- Applicants may be basic/experimental researchers or clinicians

 - The projects of high international standard must be anchored at a hospital, university or other non-profit research institution (administrating host institution) in a Nordic country (Denmark, Finland, Iceland, Norway or Sweden).